Aymalla/temporalio-mtls/README.md

-# Encryption in transit with mTLS
+# Temporal encryption in transit using mTLS

 Temporal supports Mutual Transport Layer Security (mTLS) as a way of encrypting network traffic between the services of a cluster and also between application processes and a Cluster.